-The Board is currently comprised of six directors, the majority of whom are independent directors.
-The following are the Corporation's independent directors: Ronald Dewhurst, Jack C. Lee, Sharon Ranson and Rosemary Zigrossi.
-The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation; CEO, Managing Director and a director of SRLC, a wholly-owned subsidiary of the Corporation; CEO of Sprott Consulting GP Inc., a wholly-owned subsidiary of the Corporation; and President and a director of SCLP, a wholly-owned subsidiary of the Corporation); and Arthur Richards Rule IV (who is President and CEO of Sprott US, a wholly-owned subsidiary of the Corporation, co-Portfolio Manager of the RCIC limited partnerships and advisor on some of SAM USA's investment platforms).
+The Board is currently comprised of six directors, two-thirds of whom are independent directors.
+The following are the Corporation's independent directors: Ronald Dewhurst, Sharon Ranson, Graham Birch and Rosemary Zigrossi.
+The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation; CEO of Sprott Capital Partners LP and is a Managing Partner at SRLC); and Arthur Richards Rule IV (who, prior to March 15, 2021, served as President and CEO of Sprott USA, a wholly-owned subsidiary of the Corporation).

-As noted above, the Chair of the Board is Jack C. Lee, an independent director who has served on the Board since March 10, 2008.
+As noted above, the Chair of the Board is Ronald Dewhurst, an independent director who has served on the Board since January 9, 2017 and as Chair since May 10, 2019.
 The Chair of the Board is responsible for overseeing the performance by the Board of its duties, communicating periodically with committee chairs regarding the activities of their respective committees, and ensuring the Board functions in a cohesive manner and providing the leadership essential to achieve this.
-As Mr. Lee will not stand for re-election at the Meeting, it is anticipated that Mr. Dewhurst will be appointed Chair of the Board if he is elected as a director.